Skip to content

 display_name: multiply_stdev_below

-\ sensor readout could be below the moving average within the time window.
-Set\
+\ sensor readout be below the moving average within the time window?
+Set the\

-\ the time window at the threshold level for all severity levels (warning, error,\
+\ time window at the threshold level for all severity levels (warning, error,\

 \ fatal) at once.
-The default is a 7 time periods (days, etc.) time window,\
+The default is a time window of 7 periods (days, etc.), but\

 data_type: double